Srpouhi Dussap: Writings

-Dussap is the first Armenian writer who published works that today would be called feminist.
-The earliest of these were a series of essays on the status of women's education and employment.
-In 1883, she published the first novel by an Armenian woman, Mayda, which treated the theme of women's unequal status.
-Dussap's concern with female subordination, inferior education, and lack of financial independence was developed in the later novels Siranush (1884) and Araksia, or The Governess, (1887).
+In 1883, she published the first novel by an Armenian woman, Mayda, which treated the theme of women's subordinate position in patriarchal society.
+Dussap's concern with female subordination, inferior education, and lack of financial independence was developed in her later novels Siranush (1884) and Araksia, or The Governess (1887).

 She was very much concerned about the situation of the female peasantry of the Ottoman Empire, attacking the traditional patriarchal structures behind their ignorance, and the male oppression that led to forced marriages in the countryside.
 She further noted that even in the more cultured and cosmopolitan Constantinople, women "were still deprived of their freedom and dominated by men."
 Dussap was certain that society would not be able to advance without the emancipation of women.
-For these liberal ideas, she faced resentment from some prominent Armenian intellectuals, such as Krikor Zohrab, but was esteemed by progressivists.